A cautious approach to constraint-based causal model selection: Structure Learning

 For an illustration of this last point, consider the following hypothetical example.
 Let $A, Y$ denote an exposure and outcome of interest, respectively, and $W$ a set of pre-exposure covariates.
 Assume the target quantity is the expected outcome under an intervention that sets $A=a$ (a.k.a.\ counterfactual mean), $\E[Y(a)]$, and that there is no unmeasured confounding, i.e., we have the conditionally ignorable causal model where $Y(a) \independent A \mid W$.
 This model imposes no restrictions on the distribution $p(w,a,y)$.
 The analyst may further propose the model illustrated in Figure \ref{fig:submodel}(a), where according to the rules of sufficient adjustment, they need only adjust for $W_1$ but not $W_2$.
 That is, they can obtain a consistent estimate of their effect by using the g-formula, inverse probability weighting, or doubly-robust augmented inverse probability weighting entirely ignoring $W_2$, only including $W_1$ as appropriate in the outcome regression model or propensity score (or both).
 This model asserts that $W_1 \independent W_2$ and $A \independent W_2$, i.e., it is a submodel of the agnostic model.
 If this posited model is correct, then there is no issue with adjusting for only $W_1$.
 However, if the model is incorrect, and instead the data was generated according to a DAG that is a supermodel of Figure \ref{fig:submodel}(a), say the one displayed in Figure \ref{fig:submodel}(b), then failing to adjust for $W_2$ would lead to confounding bias in the estimation of $\E[Y(a)]$ (specifically, if $W_2$ is neither marginally nor conditionally independent of $A$).
 The supermodel in Figure \ref{fig:submodel}(b) would imply that both $W_1$ and $W_2$ should be adjusted for in any consistent effect estimator.
 The model in Figure \ref{fig:submodel}(b) is also a submodel of the agnostic conditionally ignorable model, which would correspond to a complete graph with $W_1,W_2$ adjacent: Figure \ref{fig:submodel}(c).
 Following the implications of any of these supermodels of the analyst's model would produce consistent estimates of the causal effect, whereas following the implications of the wrong submodel (the analyst's model or any submodel thereof) would produce bias.
 So, a more ``cautious" or ``conservative'' model selection procedure would prefer one of the supermodels in the absence of compelling evidence in favor of the analyst's submodel.

 The upshot is that for at least some causal inference tasks, it is desirable to select models in a way that errs on the side of supermodels (fewer non-adjacencies, higher recall) rather than maximizing precision.
 In the context of estimating causal effects in fully-observed DAG models, selecting a supermodel of the truth may have some efficiency costs (estimators that make use of true independence constraints may be more efficient; see, e.g., \citet{rotnitzky2020efficient}), but will not lead to bias via implying incorrect adjustment sets.
 This remains true for settings with covariates that may also be post-exposure.
-This is observation is captured by the following theorem:
+This is observation may be stated in the form of a theorem.
+First recall that by definition, a set $W$ is an adjustment set relative to $(A,Y)$ in graph $\G$ if the ``adjustment formula'' holds with this choice of set, i.e.,